The Impact of COVID-19 on Professional Regulators

 - Can regulated health professionals continue to provide services to the public?

 - The duties on professional regulators as employers including occupational health and safety obligations.
-(For access to Field Law’s resources for employers visit our COVID-19 Portal.)

 - Managing a working-from-home workforce.